runely/calendar-homey/README.md

 - 1.1.0
     - Added trigger 'Synchronization error occurred' -> [Issue #316](https://github.com/runely/calendar-homey/issues/316)
     - Translation fix
+    - **Next event tags containing** added.
+Possibility to have a global tag with the next event matching the given search value
 - 1.0.7
     - **Week number** event tag were 1 week of since `Moment#week` were used instead of `Moment#isoWeek`
 - 1.0.6